jrmarino/AdaBase/trait_multiquery.md

 AdaBase.Driver.Base.[DB].trait_multiquery_enabled ()</h3>
 <p>This is a connection attribute.
 It returns True if the driver is
 configured to accept multiple queries separated by semicolons in the query string.
-This feature is not supported by all drivers.
+This feature is not fully supported by all drivers.
 For the MySQL driver, this attribute is <b>False</b> by default.</p>
 <br/>
 <h3>Procedure<br/>